seikon module

 With the button below the LED, the user can execute a counter increment manually.

-A rising edge on the - or reset-input resets the automaton.
+-input resets the automaton.
 Also here, the LED right next to it indicates a valid reset-event and the button below this LED can trigger a reset manually.

 control and indicators